 As you may or may not know, I got a blow out about a month ago.
 See pictures here.
-I straighten my hair for two reasons to check my grow out challenge progress and for a proper, even trim of my ends.
-In sharing with my Facebook page, I was astonished by some of the negative comments in reference to temporarily straighten my hair.
+I straighten my hair for two reasons to check my grow out challenge progress and for a trim.
+In sharing with my Facebook page, I was astonished by some of the negative comments.

-One commenter writes “Hmmm just sounds like relapsing to look like “massa wife” to me.
+One commentator wrote “Hmmm just sounds like relapsing to look like “massa wife” to me.
 Sorry, not feeling the “straight” look at all.”

 Another comment was “I thought we were promoting kinky, curly NATURAL hair?”

 Does it make my hair any less natural if I choose to temporarily straighten on occasions?
 Many women have chosen the natural alternative not as a “revolt against the man” or as some type of civil disobedience.
 Many have opted for the natural choice for healthy hair.
-As for myself, I love the versatility of my curls & great health of my hair.
+That’s why I went natural.
+For healthier hair that is full of versatility.
+I want to go from curly to straight and vice versa.

-For those, like me who choose to rebel against the natural rules; I embrace the right to choose how I want to wear me hair.
+For those, like me who choose to rebel against the natural hair rules; I embrace the right to choose how I want to wear me hair.
 I will not be intimidated into others standards of beauty “natural or not”.
-Natural is unique to the individual and freedom of expression.
+Natural is unique to the individual.
+Its freedom of expression.
 Should we criticize any of our sisters because of the way they wear their hair?

 The marketing, images, aspirations and reactions/comments within the community still – often by subtle suggestion alone – place the looser curled or mixed-race type hair at the top of an invisible pyramid.
 Hair sites for natural hair are often dominated by such images.
 They are the new white standards of beauty to be aspired to and admired.
 Admiration for these sisters would be fine if it wasnt to the detriment of true inclusion and equality.